 Adnan happily placed another blade in it.

-McNaught was forced from his chair once more.
+McNaught was forced to duck behind his chair.

-“Have you lost your mind, woman?” he demanded.
+“Have you lost your mind, woman?” he shouted.

-“I told you not to call me that again.
+“I told you not to call me by my nickname.
 It seems the order didn’t stick.”

 The couch shook.
 A sound not unlike a rockfall came from beside me.
 I glanced to my right and saw Haydar fighting the urge to laugh.
 I didn’t know what was funny about this situation.
 I was dead serious.
 If McNaught wouldn’t listen to reason and insisted on antagonizing us at every turn, then I was going to antagonize him back.
 With knives.